Baird Ornithological Club

 They certainly do!
 Female bird song is more common and widespread than is generally appreciated.
 This presentation offers an overview of the diversity of female songs, including a few used in spectacular partner duets.
 Backyard birders are encouraged to advance a growing body of knowledge by listening to singing females.

-“Sparrows Simplified: Making Sense of the Little Brown Jobs” - Michael Moore,
+“Sparrows Simplified: Making Sense of the Little Brown Jobs” - Michael Moore, (PDF of Handout now a

 Many birders struggle with identifying sparrows, referring to them as LBJ's (little brown jobs) or sparrow sp.
 This talk will help you tackle this difficult group.
 With discussion of finding & identifying rarities.